Last Updated on March 12, 2023 by Benson Varghese

 If a marriage is determined to be void, the agreement is unenforceable to the extent an inequitable result needs to be prevented.
 The main goal is avoiding an unjust result.

 Do you have questions about pre-marital agreements or are you concerned about an agreement you signed?
-If so, call us at (817) 900-3220.
+If so, speak to a member of our team by calling (817) 900-3220